freeCodeCamp/devdocs/README.md

 Unless you wish to use DevDocs offline or contribute to the code, I recommend using the hosted version at [devdocs.io](http://devdocs.io).
 It's up-to-date and requires no setup.

-DevDocs is made of two separate pieces of software: a Ruby scraper responsible for generating the documentation files and indexes, and a JavaScript front-end powered by a small Sinatra app.
+DevDocs is made of two separate pieces: a Ruby scraper responsible for generating the documentation files and indexes, and a JavaScript front-end powered by a small Sinatra app.

 DevDocs requires Ruby 2.0 and a JavaScript runtime supported by [ExecJS](https://github.com/sstephenson/execjs#readme) (included in OS X and Windows; [Node.js](http://nodejs.org/) on Linux).
 Once you have these installed, run the following commands: